bmcgloughlin71/Data-With-Mo-Project-Challenges/README.md

 For this project Data with Mo provides the following guiding questions:

 - Can you make the salary column into integers?
-- What informatio can you extract out of job descriptions?
+- What information can you extract out of job descriptions?
 - How can you remove the numbers from the company name?
 - How can you create some new feature? (e.g. state column from each location column)